mikewesthad/phaser-3-tilemap-blog-posts/posts/post-2/README.md

 Reading this on GitHub?
 Check out the [Medium Post](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-2-dynamic-platformer-3d68e73d494a)

 This is a series of blog posts about creating modular worlds with tilemaps in the [Phaser 3](http://phaser.io/) game engine.
-If you haven't, check out the first [post](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-1-958fc7e6bbd6) where we used static tilemaps to create a Pokémon-style game world.
-In this post, we'll dive into dynamic tilemaps and create a puzzle-y platformer where you can draw platforms to help get around obstacles:
+If you haven't, check out the first [post](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-1-958fc7e6bbd6) where we learned about tilemaps and used them to create a top-down, Pokémon-style game world.
+In this post, we'll dive into manipulating tilemaps dynamically and create a puzzle-y platformer where you can draw platforms to help get around obstacles:

 ![](./images/paint-platformer-demo-optimized.gif)